php-http/documentation/docs/httplug.md

 In both cases, the `Http\Client\HttpClient` provides a `sendRequest` method to send a PSR-7 `RequestInterface` and returns a PSR-7 `ResponseInterface` or throws an exception that implements `Http\Client\Exception`.

-There is also the `Http\Client\HttpAsyncClient`, available in [php-http/httplug-async](https://packagist.org/packages/php-http/httplug-async), which provides the `sendAsyncRequest` method to send a request asynchronously and returns a `Http\Client\Promise`.
+There is also the `Http\Client\HttpAsyncClient` which provides the `sendAsyncRequest` method to send a request asynchronously and returns a `Http\Client\Promise`.
 It can be used later to retrieve a PSR-7 `ResponseInterface` or an exception that implements `Http\Client\Exception`.

 <p class="text-warning">
-    Contract for the HttpAsyncClient is experimental until [PSR about Promise is released](https://groups.google.com/forum/?fromgroups#!topic/php-fig/wzQWpLvNSjs).
+    Contract for the `Http\Client\Promise` is temporary until [PSR is released](https://groups.google.com/forum/?fromgroups#!topic/php-fig/wzQWpLvNSjs).
-    Once it is out, we will use this interface in the main client and deprecate the separated repository.
+    Once it is out, we will use this PSR in the main client and deprecate the old contract.
 </p>

 See the [tutorial](tutorial.md) for a concrete example.